ibipul/WebsitePageLoadAnalysis/README.md

-# Page Load time Analysis
+# Website Page Load time Analysis

 This is the Project was done as a part of the course work during my Doctoral course-work at SBU.
 Here the goal was to observe how advertisments served at page load impact loading time.
 Overall methodology: